Forster's tern: Status and conservation

-Increasing populations of carp in drainage systems, causing damages to marsh vegetation may limit habitat availability for Forster's tern.
+Increasing populations of carp in drainage systems, causing damage to marsh vegetation, may limit habitat availability for Forster's tern.
 There have also been anecdotal reports of intense spawning activity of carp damaging tern's floating nests.

 As with many species of piscivorous birds, Forster's tern is susceptible to bioaccumulation of pollutants.
-High mercury concentration may induce biochemical stress, reducing the overall health of terns.
+High mercury concentrations may induce biochemical stress, reducing the overall health of terns.
 Biomethylation of mercury is increased in marshes and salt ponds, hence increasing the susceptibility of the Forster's tern.
-High levels of Selenium may also have deleterious effects on their health.
-Organochlorine contaminants such as PCB may also diminish their breeding success.
+High levels of selenium may also have deleterious effects on their health.
+Organochlorine contaminants such as PCBs may also diminish their breeding success.